nvpro-samples/gl_vk_bk3dthreaded/doc/Vulkan_Renderer.md

 the default one (see `#define USE_VKCMDBINDVERTEXBUFFERS_OFFSET`) will allocate *one VkBuffer for one chunk of Device Memory*; then offsets will be maintained for the 3D parts to find back their vertices/indices
 ![offsets](https://github.com/nvpro-samples/gl_vk_bk3dthreaded/blob/master/doc/offsets.JPG)

-the other approach will 'forget' about offsets in buffers and will naively create a VkBuffer for each required VBO/IBO.
-But a basic allocator will bind these buffers to the right offsets in the device memory chunk.
+Another approach will 'forget' about offsets in buffers and naively create a VkBuffer for each required VBO/IBO.
+A basic allocator will bind these buffers to the right offsets in the device memory chunk:
 ![offsets](https://github.com/nvpro-samples/gl_vk_bk3dthreaded/blob/master/doc/vkbuffers.JPG)

-It turns-out that, out of demonstrating how to bind buffers at different areas of a device memory, the latter approach could rapidly reach the limits of available objects (here VkBuffer).
+It turns-out that, out of demonstrating how to bind buffers at different areas of a device memory, **this latter approach could rapidly reach the limits of available objects** (here VkBuffer).
 This is precisely what happened to me once, with a big model from a CAD application...

-In other words, it is not a good idea to blindly use object handles only: there are good reasons for why the *offset* parameter in command-binding exist.
+In other words, it is **not a good idea to blindly use object handles only**: there are good reasons for why the *offset* parameter in command-binding exist.
 The renderer should be clever enough aggregate small buffers together thanks to the offset-binding in the command-buffer creation.
 The best solution would be *to mix both, depending on the requirements of the engine*.

 ## Initialization of Vulkan components
 This section should be self-explanatory.
 Essentially the idea is to prepare things up-front, as much as possible (in fact: everything, except command-buffers) so that the *rendering loop doesn't involve any sort of expensive validation*.